6 Working Ways To Bridge The Gap Between Your Marketing And Sales Team

-The disconnect between sales and marketing teams has historically been a huge problem for many companies, with both sides claiming that communication is key but typically shying away from any real-world, concrete solutions for creating such communication.
+The disconnect between sales and marketing teams has historically been a huge problem for many companies, with both sides claiming that communication is key but typically shying away from any real-world, concrete business process management solutions for creating such communication.
 According to a recent study by Demand Gen, about 50% of marketers and sales executives agree that communication is the biggest challenge in bridging the gap between these two teams.

 1. Question: How to create universal language for sales and marketing?

 Answer: Define common terms and definitionsThere is no way sales and marketing will work cooperatively if they disagree on basic terms, concepts and definitions.
 If you ask a marketer and a salesperson to give a definition for a sales-ready lead and you get two different answers, then it’s time to nail down a company-wide set of definitions, that everyone can use to get on the same page and seal the language gap for good.
 Coming up with a clearly defined terms and concepts is a critical way of increasing efficiency within your company.
 When a prospect expresses interest, fills out a form, downloads a white paper or reaches out by phone – at what point is he considered to be a lead?
 Is this consistent with what the sales team considers a lead?
 If concepts and terms are not aligned between salespeople and marketers there will be missed opportunities, inconsistent reports and an overall uncertainty regarding whether everyone is working toward the same goal.
 So, get together with your teams, ask the right questions and create a widely understood, global set of definitions.
 Making sure that all of these details are communicated is an effective way of getting both teams working cooperatively toward a common goal and bridging the gap between the two teams.

 2. Question: How to define the jobs of the two teams?